List of Soul Eater characters: Spirit Albarn

 Spirit Albarn (スピリット=アルバーン, Supiritto Arubān), also named Death Scythe (デスサイズ, Desu Saizu), is Maka's father and the sole death scythe resident to DWMA at the start of the series, with jurisdiction over North America.
 His weapon form is a scythe with a black blade and a cross-shaped handle.
 Originally partnered to Franken Stein, Spirit becomes a death scythe with the aid of his second meister, Maka's mother.
-However, due to his lecherous behavior, Spirit ends up being divorced and thus loses Maka's respect, which he desperately tries to regain.
+However, due to his lecherous behaviour, Spirit ends up being divorced and thus loses Maka's respect, which he desperately tries to regain.
 He acts primarily as a consort for Shinigami before being reassigned as Stein's partner after he is hired as a teacher at DWMA at the start of the series.
 However, when he is unable to assist Shinigami battle Asura due to helping Stein defeat Medusa, Spirit is assigned back to being Shinigami's weapon.
 Sent to the moon with the others, Spirit comes to the aid of Maka during her fight with Crona, as their familial ties make them an effective team against Crona's Soul Resonance negating abilities.
 In the anime, Shinigami wields Spirit in his second battle with Asura.